Cooking with Nana Ling

 • Grease the slice tin and line with baking paper, leaving excess on the sides to lift out slice once cooked.

-• Sift the flour, salt, bicarb soda and baking powder into a mixing bowl.
+• Sift the flour, salt, bicarb soda, baking powder and spices into a mixing bowl.
 Add the sugar and stir through to combine.

 • Add wet ingredients to mixing bowl and stir until combined.